 - Give Me Your Inventory Item: Putting out a fire with booze qualifies.

-- Have a Nice Death / Informal Eulogy: Deaths are accompanied by a truly catchy theme: "You are dead.
+- Have a Nice Death / Informal Eulogy: In addition to unique animations, deaths are accompanied by a truly catchy theme: "You are dead.
 Dead.
 Dead."

 - Hyperspace Arsenal: Your guitar case serves as a handy portable gateway into a dimension purely used for storing items such as multiple guitars, your video camera and, more likely, the metric ton of synthesized sandwiches and drinks that you wasted your food goo experimenting to make.